awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 1. Choose **Create Distribution**\.

 1. After CloudFront has created your distribution, the value of the **Status** column for your distribution will change from **InProgress** to **Deployed**\.
 If you chose to enable the distribution, it will then be ready to process requests\.
-This should take less than 15 minutes\.
+This typically takes between 20 and 40 minutes\.

    The domain name that CloudFront assigns to your distribution appears in the list of distributions\. \(It also appears on the **General** tab for a selected distribution\.\)